aptotude/Apto-UI/src/lib/icon/docs/icon.md

 image).
 This makes it easier to apply CSS styles to SVG icons.
 For example, the default color of the SVG content is the CSS [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentColor_keyword) value.
-This makes SVG icons by default have the same color as surrounding text, and allows you to change the color by setting the "color" style on the `apto-icon` element.
+This makes SVG icons by default have the same color as surrounding text.

-In order to prevent XSS vulnerabilities, any SVG URLs and HTML strings passed to the `AptoIconRegistry` must be marked as trusted by using Angular's `DomSanitizer` service.
+In order to prevent XSS vulnerabilities, any SVG URLs passed to the `AptoIconRegistry` must be marked as trusted by using Angular's `DomSanitizer` service.

 Also note that all SVG icons, registered by URL, are fetched via XmlHttpRequest, and due to the